-It is well known that diabetes affects erectile function.
+Erectile dysfunction (ED) is a very common complication in men with diabetes mellitus (DM).
 Diabetes causes changes to the endothelium and penile vascular system.

-What is lesser known is that men with type 2 diabetes also have higher prevalence of testosterone deficiency and a higher mortality rate.
+What is less often acknowledged is that men with type 2 diabetes also have higher prevalence of testosterone deficiency.
 In fact, testosterone deficiency in men precedes the development of insulin resistance and diabetes.
 Low levels of testosterone in men can lead to lower libido and poor erectile function.

 A six-year study conducted in the UK on 518 men demonstrated a bidirectional relationship between obesity, metabolic syndrome, diabetes, insulin resistance, and testosterone deficiency.
 The study also found that testosterone replacement therapy could delay or prevent many of these conditions.